 *In an effort to conserve paper, if you are able, please email the completed application.

-Applications for the summer term are due Friday, April 28.
+Applications for the fall term are due Monday, August 14.

-The Fellowship for the summer term will begin Monday, May 8 and end Friday, August 4.
+The Fellowship for the fall term will begin Monday, August 21 and end Friday, December 8.

 Should you have any questions regarding the internship program or application, please contact Lauren Harper at 803-545-3039.